FOREX-Australian dollar jumps 1 pct after shift in tone from RBA

 The U.S. dollar was subdued, trading not far from four-week lows against a basket of currencies, after Federal Reserve Chair Janet Yellen walked a fine line and did not specify whether the Fed will raise rates over the summer months.

-The dollar index was a tad soft at 93.832, within sight of Monday's low of 93.745, its weakest since May 11.
+The dollar index was flat at 93.891, within sight of Monday's low of 93.745, its weakest since May 11.
 It had come under pressure since the U.S. nonfarm payrolls report on Friday showed the slowest job growth in more than five years in May, quashing expectations for a near-term rate hikes.

 While Yellen remained relatively optimistic about the overall U.S. outlook and said the Fed would hike rates, she gave no fresh hints about the timing of its next move and called last month's U.S. jobs data "disappointing."